qchenevier/MBA_memoire/doc/reaction_organization.md

 Decision 1: Buy or sell businesses in your portfolio?
 The growth and profitability of some businesses become less attractive in a digital world, and the capabilities needed to compete change as well.
 Companies that lack sufficient scale or expect a significant digital downside should consider divesting businesses [@Hirt2014].

+We need a reconceptualization of the role of digital connections within a firm’s corporate portfolio of products and services (its scope) to better prescribe its digital business strategy  [@Bharadwaj2013].

+Data should be considered an asset class in its own right [and] analytics are useful for more than just optimizing business processes.
+Equally important is the role of assets in your business model.
+Traditional companies are taking a fresh look at how they can use the assets they own in new ways to participate in today's "sharing economy" [@WESTERMAN2015].

 Newspaper companies often have extensive local data about institutions, businesses, and local residents.
 Newspaper companies could develop a range of digital non-core products such as on-line marketing solutions [@Karimi2015].

-We need a reconceptualization of the role of digital connections within a firm’s corporate portfolio of products and services (its scope) to better prescribe its digital business strategy  [@Bharadwaj2013].

 **Identify and diagnose strategic assets:** Large companies survive major transitions not by radically replacing the old with the new, but rather by transforming some of their existing resources and competencies for the new environment and reassigning or adapting assets and realigning or re-motivating employees.
 Your company will thrive in digital transformation not by doing something completely new, but by taking advantage of your powerful capabilities to gain advantage through digitization.
 What assets will be useful in a digitally transformed world [@Westerman2011]?

-**Sales force:** source of customer loyalty is the set of relationships cultivated by a strong sales force.
-Digital initiatives can threaten to disintermediate salespeople.
-However, digital transformation can also be used to enhance those relationships [@Westerman2011].

-**Point of sale and distribution channels:** Stores are often a strong source of location-based advantage, even in a digital world [@Westerman2011].

-**Products and content:** Product companies often find they can build new digital business around strong products.
-For example, a manufacturer of expensive long-lived transportation products is building services that digitally diagnose and help to maintain those devices [@Westerman2011].

-**Product innovation:** Some firms use digital transformation to connect their engineers more closely with global manufacturers or uses digital technology to connect designers closer to manufacturers, speeding the design-to-market cycle time [@Westerman2011].

-**Partnership network:** Trusted relationships can deliver powerful new operating models.
-A firm is switching from a single value chain link to a value chain orchestrator.
-Partners cooperated in the project because of years of working together [@Westerman2011].

-**Brand:** Companies with a strong brand are able to leverage it in related offerings.
-Through mobile web, social media and other digital initiatives, building additional points of contact with customers [@Westerman2011].

 **Customer knowledge:** Companies have gathered more and more knowledge about customers.
 They can start envisioning the next step, monetizing this relationship to launch new products, enhance customer relationships or augment sales via customer-segmentation [@Westerman2011].

-**Culture:** Some firms are able to use culture as a powerful asset.
-For some firms, entrepreneurial culture made digital transformation easier.
-Whereas unionized culture restricted change [@Westerman2011].

 Access resources you don't own.
 In Waze's case, the company made use of the GPS readings already on its users' smartphones.
 Information is your greatest asset.
 More reliably than any other asset, information has the potential to double regularly.
 Rather than simply assembling assets, the key to success is accessing valuable caches of existing information [@VanGeest2014].